Viliame Kikau

-He previously played for the Penrith Panthers in the National Rugby League, and is a dual NRL premiership winning player of 2021 and 2022.
+He previously played for the Penrith Panthers in the NRL, and is a dual NRL premiership winning player of 2021 and 2022.

 Background

 Kikau was born in Nausori, Fiji, and grew up in the small island of Bau.

 Kikau played rugby union in his youth and later earned placements at Queen Victoria School and Marist Brothers High School in Suva, where he played for their rugby union team and represented the Fiji Secondary Schools side against the Australian Schoolboys.
 In 2013, Kikau who never played rugby league was scouted by North Queensland recruiter Adrian Thomson in a schoolboy match and was one of three Fijian players who spent six weeks in Townsville.